Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 Grandma and My Mother

-Grandma Schmidt, my maternal grandmother, was one of the most caring and kindest persons you would ever want to meet.
+Grandma Schmidt, my maternal grandmother, was one of the most caring and kindest people you would ever want to meet.
 I got to know grandma very well as a young boy during our yearly summer trips up north to central Wisconsin from Milwaukee.
 After we moved out to a farm in 1954, I didn't see grandma that much, but she did come down with grandpa to visit us once in 1956 and then again in 1959.

 During the 1960s and early 1970s, I remember seeing Grandma Schmidt a few times.
 One occasion was during the summer of 1960 when I took a train up to Marshfield.
 Right before and after I got out of the Navy, I also visited grandma In Marshfield.
 The last time I saw grandma was in June of 1971 when she came to visit less than two years before her death in March of 1973.

 In this article, I follow grandma's life starting with her birth in 1901.
-After noting what I have learned about her parents (my great-grandparents) and my great aunts and uncles, I describe her life in detail from the time of her marriage in 1920 until death.
+After noting what I have learned about her parents (my great-grandparents) and my great aunts and uncles, I describe her life in detail from the time of her marriage in 1920 until her death.
 Memories of my aunts and uncles are also recounted.
 My sources of information come from my mother's stories, personal observations, and records on Ancestry.com.

 My grandma, Pauline Theresa Drexler Schmidt, was the daughter of Frank Xavier Drexler and Theresa Treml Drexler.